 WordPress.org is the official community of the open source software WordPress.
 It is the place where you can download a free WordPress software, find WordPress news, gain thousands of free themes and plugins, and get documentation or forums support.
 In addition, it is also the place to go if you want to involve to the development of WordPress, including the core, UI, themes, plugins, meta, mobile, support, and more.

 Before starting a website, cost is the top concern of many users, especially who have less budgets.
-Though WordPress is completely free open source software, you cannot have a WordPress site really for free.
+Though WordPress is the completely free open source software, you cannot have a WordPress site really for free.

-WordPress.com can be less expensive if you use a subdomain of wordpress.com and choose their free themes which doesn’t allow many modifications.
+WordPress.com can be less expensive if you use a subdomain of wordpress.com and choose their free themes which don’t allow many modifications.
 However, if you want to have a custom website with your own domain name, larger than 3 GB storage and no ads, you need to pay extra money.

 - Custom domain name – $13 per year